defold/doc/docs/en/manuals/editor-scripts-ui.md

 ### Components

 The editor provides various UI **components** that can be composed to create the desired UI.
 By convention, all components are configured using a single table called **props**.
-The components themselves are not tables, but **immutable userdatas** used by the editor for creating the UI.
+The components themselves are not tables, but **immutable userdata** used by the editor for creating the UI.

 ### Props